Breathe

 But all of the seams had sealed on my skin.

-On the 30th of June as the dawn had shifted to morning, I was delighted to find myself yawning.
+dawn had shifted to morning, I was delighted to find myself yawning.

 I could finally breathe again.